Taxation in the Czech Republic: Road Tax

+Gambling Tax

+Since 2017, gambling operators or notifiers are obliged to pay gambling tax.
+It does not apply to gamblers whose potential winnings are taxed under the Income Tax Act.
+The tax covers games of chance such as lotteries, odds betting, sweepstakes, bingo, technical games, raffles, live games (poker, craps), etc. The tax rate varies between 30% and 35%, depending on the type of gambling.
+This part of the profit is paid by the gambling operator.
+The tax base can simply be understood as the difference between the gambling revenue and the winnings paid out, as long as the actual tax do not go below the minimum sub-tax.

 Tax Administration

 There are several levels of administrative bodies within the financial administration in Czech Republic.

 Tax Offices and Specialised Tax Offices

 Tax Offices are placed on the first level of the financial organisational hierarchy.
 Their main role is based around performing the administration of particular taxpayers and taxes.
 They transfer collected tax incomes and have several other roles surrounding the control, monitoring and supervision of the tax system and specific regions within the economy to prevent issues.
 A specialized tax office administers taxes of the law-stipulated tax subjects.
 There are also Territorial Branches that are organizational units of Tax Offices and their role corresponds to the same activities of Tax Offices.

 Appellate Financial Directorate

 "Appellate Financial Directorate (AFD) was established by Act No. 456/2011 Coll., on the Financial Administration of the Czech Republic as of 1.
 1. 2013.
 The Appellate Financial Directorate carries out its activity for the whole territory of the Czech Republic and the seat of the Appellate Financial Directorate is in Brno.
 The Director of the Appellate Financial Directorate is appointed and removed by the Director-General of the General Financial Directorate."

 AFD is responsible for performing the role of an administrative body and methodical management of the tax authorities.
 It follows up and makes decisions on the proceedings and appeals about administrative offences.